unilaiva/unilaiva-songbook/README.md

 Compiling the songbooks to create PDF documents
 -----------------------------------------------

-If you are on a UNIX-compatible system (e.g. Linux), you can use the provided `compile-songbooks.sh` shell script to build the books.
+If you are on a UNIX-compatible system (e.g. Linux, MacOS or Windows WSL), you can use the provided `compile-songbooks.sh` shell script to build the books.
 By default, if run without arguments, it builds all the books contained in this repository, each with all supported extra formats.
-For information about its usage,
-run: `compile-songbooks.sh --help`
+For information about its usage, run: `compile-songbooks.sh --help`

 Otherwise you must do the compilation steps manually, see **Option THREE**.

 ### Option ONE: use the script with Docker (preferred) ###

 This works on Linux and MacOS, or Windows with WSL.
+Using Linux is recommended, as it is the most tested of the operating systems.

 Execute the compilation script **without** `--no-docker` argument.